warnonphilippe/spring-boot-with-activiti-example/README.md

 }
 ```

-Note we’re now using a slightly different process called `hireProcessWithJpa`, which has a few tweaks in it to cope with the fact the data is now in a JPA entity.
-So for example, we can’t use `${applicantName}` anymore, but we now have to use `${applicant.name}`.
+Note weï¿½re now using a slightly different process called `hireProcessWithJpa`, which has a few tweaks in it to cope with the fact the data is now in a JPA entity.
+So for example, we canï¿½t use `${applicantName}` anymore, but we now have to use `${applicant.name}`.

-Let’s restart the application and start a new process instance:
+Letï¿½s restart the application and start a new process instance:

 ```
 curl -u admin:admin -H "Content-Type: application/json" -d '{"name":"John Doe", "email": "john.doe@alfresco.com", "phoneNumber":"123456789"}' http://localhost:8080/start-hire-process
 ```

 We can now go through our process.
-You could create a custom endpoints for this too, exposing different task queries with different forms … but I’ll leave this to your imagination and use the default Activiti REST end points to walk through the process.
+You could create a custom endpoints for this too, exposing different task queries with different forms ï¿½ but Iï¿½ll leave this to your imagination and use the default Activiti REST end points to walk through the process.

-Let’s see which task the process instance currently is at (you could pass in more detailed parameters here, for example the `processInstanceId` for better filtering):
+Letï¿½s see which task the process instance currently is at (you could pass in more detailed parameters here, for example the `processInstanceId` for better filtering):

 ```
 curl -u admin:admin -H "Content-Type: application/json" http://localhost:8080/runtime/tasks